MilanDresden

 Tipping culture

-Service is usually included, but small tips are expected.
+Service is usually included.
 Round up in cafes and taxis.
-In restaurants, add about 5-10% for good service and hand it directly to staff.
+In restaurants, tip about 5-10% for good service, usually by stating the total when paying.

 FAQs: Trains from Milan to Dresden